google/j2cl/docs/best-practices.md

 in code size (and compile time) in your fully optimized application.
 In general, you may want to be more conservative in pulling in non-critical J2CL dependencies than in regular Java projects.
-Remember that you are writing code that runs in the web!
+Remember that you are writing code that runs in a web browser!

 Additionally, APT based code generation such as [Dagger](https://google.github.io/dagger/) or